-Many of the mitigation measures described in Section 500 may also serve as alternatives.
-Projects that would involve septic systems or construction of privately operated treatment plants resulting in significant adverse impacts may consider hook-up to the City sewer system as an alternative.
+Many of the mitigation measures described in Section 500 mg, also serve as alternatives.
+Projects that would involve septic systems or construction of privately toerated treatment plant, resulting in significant adverse impacts may consider hook-up to the City sewer system as an alternative.

-700. REGULATIONS AND COORDINATION
+700. REGULATIONS AND COORD NATION

-710. REGULATIONS AND STANDARDS
+710. REGULATIONS AND TANDARDS